 The Life of a Good Girl As a “good girl,” I have always known there were certain things I should do.
 Certain things I should be.
 I should be kind and considerate.
 I should be respectful and obedient.
 I should complete the tasks assigned to me with excellence.
 I should avoid laziness, tardiness, dishonesty, or anything that would […]

 Sometimes I lie to myself and pretend I am strong.
 I pretend I am capable of taking care of myself, that I know what I need and am capable of obtaining it.
 I think it’s a survival instinct most of us fall back on.
-When we are hurt, when we are disappointed, when situations collapse […]
+When we are hurt or disappointed, when situations collapse and people […]